 How Can You Benefit From a Nevada Trust?

 When implementing an estate plan, a Nevada living trust is often the foundation.
-It is used to avoid probate, reduce federal estate taxes, protect beneficiaries from creditors and often from themselves, as well as many other uses.
-A trust is an extremely flexible tool in the estate planning attorney’s toolbox.
+Living trusts in Nevada, like other states, are used to avoid probate, reduce federal estate taxes, protect beneficiaries from creditors and often from themselves, as well as many other uses.

 Avoiding Probate